FaserF/hassio-addons/wiki.js3/DOCS.md

 - `/ssl`: Used for SSL certificates (`certfile` and `keyfile`).
 Required if `ssl: true` is enabled.
 - `/data`: Used for persistent storage of Wiki.js application files, local database, and configurations.

-## Requirements

-Please ensure that the MariaDB Addon is installed!

 ## 🔄 Version Information